Fazel-Hosseinzadeh/learning-italian/README.md

 	- #### First Time Visitor

-	    1. I want to be able to comprehend the primary purpose of the website and learn about the organization easily.
+	    - I want to be able to comprehend the primary purpose of the website and learn about the organization easily.

-        2. I want to be able to navigate through the website quickly to locate the content I am looking for.
+        - I want to be able to navigate through the website quickly to locate the content I am looking for.

-        3. I want to be able to read testimonials from previous customers to establish their credibility and trustworthiness.
+        - I want to be able to read testimonials from previous customers to establish their credibility and trustworthiness.

 	-  #### Returning Visitor

-		1. I want to be able to access the company's services quickly and effortlessly as a returning visitor.
+		- I want to be able to access the company's services quickly and effortlessly as a returning visitor.

-		2. I want to be able to contact the business to request services or seek information as a returning visitor.
+		- I want to be able to contact the business to request services or seek information as a returning visitor.

-	-  #### Frequent User Goals
+	-  #### Frequent User

-		1. I want to be able to view the company's newly added work samples regularly as a frequent user.
+		- I want to be able to view the company's newly added work samples regularly as a frequent user.

-        2. I want to be able to check out the company's new services as a frequent user.
+        - I want to be able to check out the company's new services as a frequent user.

-        3. I want to be able to contact the business to request services, ask questions, follow up on previous conversations, or leave feedback as a frequent user.
+        - I want to be able to contact the business to request services, ask questions, follow up on previous conversations, or leave feedback as a frequent user.

 - ### Design